AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 ## When I change the billing method of an instance from pay-as-you-go to subscription, does the billing method for network usage of the instance also change?

 No, the billing method for network usage of the instance does not change.
 Only the billing method of instances and disks can be changed from pay-as-you-go to subscription.
-For information about how to change the billing method for network usage, see [t9642.md\#](/intl.en-US/Instance/Change configurations/Overview of instance upgrade and downgrade.md).
+For information about how to change the billing method for network usage, see [Overview of instance upgrade and downgrade](/intl.en-US/Instance/Change configurations/Overview of instance upgrade and downgrade.md).

 ## I have an unpaid order to change the billing method of an instance from pay-as-you-go to subscription.
 If I upgrade the configurations of the instance, is the order still valid?